Within This Page

 - MIL STD 3007—Standard Practice for DoD Unified Facilities Criteria and Unified Facilities Guide Specifications.

-- The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard—dated August 2013—Defines threat/risk classifications and resultant federal protective design requirements (For Official Use Only)
+- The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard—dated November 2016—Defines threat/risk classifications and resultant federal protective design requirements

 - Unified Facilities Criteria (UFC)